PID Climate¶

 To autotune the control parameters:

-Create a template switch to start autotuning later:
+1. Create a template button to start autotuning later:

 The autotune algorithm works by repeatedly switching the heat/cool output to full power and off.
-This induced an oscillation of the observed temperature and the measured period and amplitude is automatically calculated.
+This induces an oscillation of the observed temperature and the measured period and amplitude is automatically calculated.
+To do this, it needs to observe at least 3 oscillation cycles.

 You should see output like